Alicante, Spain

 Open Professional

 Open Professional Program aimed at students 10-18 years old with prior knowledge of classical dance.
 RMB students will be able to gain invaluable experience of classes according to the Vaganova methodology, approved by the Vaganova Ballet Academy.
-If you want to combine 1 week and 2 weeks programs.
+If you want you can combine 1 week and 2 weeks programs.

 To participate at this program, you should pass an audition in order to be accepted and allocated to the corresponding level/group.
+Students of RMB Winter Intensive and participants of RMB courses in both 2024 and 2025 don't need to pass an audition.
+Students have a possibility to get scholarship for Russian Masters Ballet Intensives 2026 by results of Live and Online auditions.
 You can find detailed information in the Auditions for Intensives site section.

 THE PROGRAM INCLUDES